 There are two major components of the reFRESH Fort Myers Beach project.
-The reFRESH Estero Boulevard Project is funded by Lee County and includes any utility and streetscape improvements on Estero Boulevard.
-Included with the utility updates, Florida Power & Light will improve reliability and relocate utility poles and overhead power lines to the edge of the right-of-way.
-Simultanious, the Town of Fort Myers Beach will replace waterlines and storm drainage along Estero Boulevard as well as side streets with the reFRESH Fort Myers Beach Waterlines Project.
+The reFRESH Estero Boulevard Project was funded by Lee County and included any utility and streetscape improvements on Estero Boulevard.
+Included with the utility updates, Florida Power & Light improved reliability and relocated utility poles and overhead power lines to the edge of the right-of-way.
+Simultaneously, the Town of Fort Myers Beach replaced waterlines and storm drainage along Estero Boulevard as well as side streets with the reFRESH Fort Myers Beach Waterlines Project.

-The Town of Fort Myers Beach’s Replacement of Water Mains Waterlines throughout the island are being replaced with a new, reliable water system.
-Storm drainage and outfall improvements will also be made throughout the island.
-Work will be done on Estero Boulevard as well as various side streets.
+The Town of Fort Myers Beach’s Replacement of Water Mains Waterlines throughout the island were replaced with a new, reliable water system.
+Storm drainage and outfall improvements were also made throughout the island.
+Work was also done on Estero Boulevard as well as various side streets.
 Learn more.